 What is Shore Friendly?

-Shore Friendly is a website developed by the Washington State Departments of Fish and Wildlife and Natural Resources with funding from the U.S. Environmental Protection Agency (EPA) and the National Estuary Program.
+Shore Friendly is a program originally developed by the Washington State Departments of Fish and Wildlife and Natural Resources with funding from the U.S. Environmental Protection Agency (EPA) and the National Estuary Program.
 Currently, Washington Department of Fish and Wildlife, through their Estuary and Salmon Restoration Program, leads Shore Friendly and administers grants to local programs throughout Puget Sound.

-With Washington State capital and federal EPA funding, the local programs also fund homeowner grants, permitting assistance, workshops, and site visits in some Puget Sound counties that complement this Shore Friendly website.
+With Washington State capital and federal EPA funding, the local programs also fund homeowner grants, permitting assistance, workshops, and site visits in all Puget Sound counties.

 BULKHEADS AND HARD ARMOR